peterhinch/micropython-async/FASTPOLL.md

 `StreamReader.readinto(buf, n=0)` args:
 `buf` the buffer to read into.
-`n=0` the maximum number of bytes to read - default the buffer size. available it will be placed in the buffer.
+`n=0` the maximum number of bytes to read - default the buffer size.

+The method will pause (allowing other coros to run) until data is available.

+Available data will be placed in the buffer.
 The return value is the number of bytes read.
-The default maximum is the buffer size, otherwise the value of `n`.
+The default maximum number of bytes is limited to the buffer size, otherwise to the value of `n`.

-The method will pause (allowing other coros to run) until data is available.

 This method calls the synchronous `readinto` method of the data source.
 This may take one arg (the buffer) or two (the buffer followed by the maximum number